 Returns a string with implementation-defined information about the object.
 This method should be used only for debug purposes by developers creating their own bindings as no guarantee is provided that the string format will be the same across different versions.

-If the object is not a Shiboken based object, a TypeError is thrown.
+If the object is not a Shiboken based object, a message is printed.

 Prints the current executing Python frame to stdout and flushes.
 The disassembly is decorated by some label.
 Example:

 <label> BEGIN 1 0 LOAD_CONST 1 (42) 2 RETURN_VALUE <label> END

 When you want to set a breakpoint at the disassembleFrame function and you use it from C++, you use the pure function name.

 When you want to use it from Python, you can insert it into your Python code and then maybe instead set a breakpoint at SbkShibokenModule_disassembleFrame which is the generated wrapper.